-If a network controllability matrix has a full row-rank, then the number of driver nodes is $N_D=1$; otherwise, $N_D=N-\text{rank}(A)$ diver nodes are needed, which should be properly assigned (to fill the deficiency of the matrix rank).
+If it has a full rank, then the number of driver nodes is $N_D=1$; otherwise, $N_D=N-\text{rank}(A)$ diver nodes are needed, which should be properly assigned (to fill the deficiency of the matrix rank).

-As for structural controllability, according to the ``minimum inputs theorem'' \cite{Liu2011N}, when a maximum matching is found, the number $N_D$ of driver nodes is determined by the number of unmatched nodes, i.e.,
+As for structural controllability, according to the \textit{minimum inputs theorem} \cite{Liu2011N}, when a maximum matching is found, the number of driver nodes $N_D$ is determined by the number of unmatched nodes, i.e.,

 where $|E^*|$ is the cardinal number of elements in the maximum matching $E^*$.
-In a directed network, a matching is a set of edges that do not share common start nodes or common end nodes.
-A maximum matching is a matching that contains the largest possible number of edges, which cannot be further extended in the network.
+In a directed network, a matching is a set of edges that do not share common start or end nodes.
+A maximum matching is a matching that contains the largest possible number of edges, which cannot be further extended.
 A node is matched if it is the end of an edge in the matching; otherwise, it is unmatched.
 A perfect matching is a matching that matches all nodes in the network.

-If a network has a perfect matching, then the number of driver nodes is $N_D=1$ and the control input can be put at any node; otherwise, the needed $N_D=N-|E^*|$ control inputs should be put at those unmatched nodes.
+If a network has a perfect matching, then the number of driver nodes is $N_D=1$ and the driver node can be any node; otherwise, the needed $N_D=N-|E^*|$ control inputs should be put at those unmatched nodes.

 The robustness of both state and structural controllabilities is reflected by the value of $n_D$ calculated according to Eq. (\ref{eq:nd}) and recorded after each node or edge is removed.
 In this paper, for brevity, only node-removal attacks are discussed.